slowernews/wisdom-tldr/README.md

 > *'If I had 9 hours to chop down a tree, I'd spend the first six sharpening my ax.' -- Abraham Lincoln*

+> *'The script is going to be bad but in the end we'll finish eating pizza.'*

 How to plan: start with a vision.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*